ddrcode/riscv-os/README.md

 and [SiFive](https://www.qemu.org/docs/master/system/riscv/sifive_u.html)
 machines under QEMU.
 It uses very minimalistic configuration of hardware: 4MB of RAM and 1 core.
-It's also minimalistic in terms of RISC-V instruction set, as it only utilizes the E and M extensions.
+It's also minimalistic in terms of RISC-V instruction set, as it only utilizes the E, M and Zicsr extensions.

 ## Features